netxms/netxms-doc/admin/agent-management.rst

 ``ExternalParametersProvider`` defines command(script) and execution interval in seconds.
 Defined script will be executed as per interval and agent will cache parameter list.
 When server will request one of provided parameters it's value will be read from the agent cache.
-Main purpose is to providing data from long-running processes, or return multiple values at once.
-This approach can be also used for getting table database results in parameter way(like columnName=value).
+Main purpose is to provide data from long-running processes, or return multiple values at once.

 Script should print one or more "Parameter=Value" pairs to standard output.
 Multiple pairs should be separated by new line.
 If parameter takes argument, it should be